GWS 100. Introduction to Gender and Women’s Studies (3)

 GWS 300.
 Women as Agents of Change (3)

-Preparatory: GWS 100 or 110, or consent of instructor; Completion of the Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
+Preparatory: GWS 100 or GWS 110, or consent of instructor.
 New definitions and options for women within the family, community and society.
 Students study and report on women’s resources and organizations for change within the local community, as well as on the national and international scene.
 (Available for General Education, Comparative Cultural Studies.)
 (IC)

 GWS 301.
 Feminist Theories (3)